amarshallcc/osticket-prereqs/README.md

 First we will create a virtual machine, which provides a dedicated environment to host osTicket.

-Deploy a Windows 10 VM on Azure with 4 vCPUs to ensure smooth performance.
+Withing Mircrosoft Azure we will deploy a Windows 10 VM with 4 vCPUs to ensure smooth performance.
-Set up login credentials for remote access.
-Use Remote Desktop (RDP) to connect to the VM and begin installations.
+Next we will set up login credentials for remote access.
+Afer we have setup the login credentials we will open the Remote Desktop (RDP) to connect to the VM and begin installations.
 </p>
 <br />
 <p>